 white.
 How the server uses these parameters is up to the server side application.

 Because query strings are passed in through the URL, they are only used in HTTP GET requests.
 We'll talk about the different HTTP requests later in the book, but for now just know that whenever you type in a URL into the address bar of your browser, you're issuing HTTP GET requests.
 Most links also issue HTTP GET requests, though there are some minor exceptions.

 Query strings are great to pass in additional information to the server, however, there are some limits to the use of query strings:

 &cannot be used with query strings.
 They must be URL encoded, which we'll talk about next.

 URLs are designed to accept only certain characters in the standard 128-character ASCII character set.
 Reserved or unsafe ASCII characters which are not being used for their intended purpose, as well as characters not in this set, have to be encoded.
 URL encoding serves the purpose of replacing these non-conforming characters with a

-% symbol followed by two hexadecimal digits that represent the ASCII code of the character.
+% symbol followed by two hexadecimal digits that represent the equivalent UTF-8 character.

 Characters must be encoded if:

-%is unsafe because it can be used for encoding other characters.
+%is unsafe since it is used to encode other characters.
 Other unsafe characters include spaces, quotation marks, the

 ~, among others.